1ncontinentia/Incon-Undercover/README.md

 * The more enemies you kill, and the more chaos you are associated with, the better your reputation will become
 * The better your reputation, the more likely civilians are to join you
 * Kill enemies without getting spotted and there is a chance they will lash out against civilians, with a potential to cause a civilian uprising (optional)
-* Arm ambient civilians with weapons and items which they may use during an uprising
+* Automatically arm ambient civilians with weapons and items which they may use if recruited or during an uprising
 * Try to steal civilians' clothes from them (but be prepared that your reputation will take a hit or you may become compromised)
 * (Requires ALiVE) Turn recruited units into a profiled group to be used by AI commander of the same faction as the undercover unit (add to object init: this addaction ["Profile group","[player,'profileGroup'] remoteExecCall ['INCON_ucr_fnc_ucrMain',2]",[],1,false,true]);